sheygs/prosepilot-ai/README.md

 # ProsePilot AI

-A full-stack AI content generation tool built with Python and Streamlit that allows you to create and publish blog posts directly to Hashnode.
+A full-stack AI content generation tool built with Python and Streamlit that allows you to create and publish blog posts directly to publishing platforms.

 ## Overview